 Founded in 2004, Voices.com was a pioneering online marketplace for the voice over industry, offering voice actors convenience, control, and an incredible number of job opportunities.
 There is no other source that provides close to the range or number of opportunities that Voices.com offers.

-Auditioning is a central aspect of vying for voice over jobs.
-Just because you’re now able to record the entirety of your voice over jobs from the comfort of your own home doesn’t mean that it’s an effortless endeavor.
+Auditioning is essential to get in front of clients for voice over jobs.
+Just because you’re now able to record voice over jobs from the comfort of your own home doesn’t mean that it’s an effortless experience.

 If you want your auditions to be met with success, you need to learn how to read a voice over script, how to rehearse before even stepping in front of your microphone, how to clean up and convert your audio files, and how to compose a brief proposal that introduces you to the potential client.